moonyouj889/cereal_humidity/README.md

 ### Stream Processing

 In the stream processing, the `SlidingWindows` was set, and the general meter readings of each building was aggregated according to the window created to calculate the Mean.
-The `SlidingWindows` took two requird arguments -- `size` and `period`.
-The size indicates how wide the window should be in seconds, and the period indicates for how long (in seconds) the aggregation must be recalculated.
+The `SlidingWindows` took two arguments -- `size` and `period`.
+The size indicates how wide the window should be in seconds, and the period indicates for how long (in seconds) the aggregation must be recalculated, leading to overlaps in each window.
+The window overlaps with `SlidingWindows` is useful for calculating the running averages.
 A sliding window of 60 seconds with period of 30 seconds would look something like this:

  <p align="center"><font size="-1">
     <img src="https://beam.apache.org/images/sliding-time-windows.png" width="70%"></br>
-          <i>Source: <a href="https://beam.apache.org/documentation/programming-guide/)*">"Beam Programming Guide"</i></a></font></p>
+          <i>Source: <a href="https://beam.apache.org/documentation/programming-guide/#windowing">"Beam Programming Guide"</i></a></font></p>

-The `SlidingWindows` on an hourly basis with period of half an hour was specifically chosen instead of a regular `FixedWindows`, because the default `FixedWindows` waits until the end of the window to produce the aggregation results.
-Since the aim of the stream pipeline was to calculate the real time average of the energy readings, the `SlidingWindows` was chosen.
+The running average values are published to Kafka under the topic, "averages", in a CSV row format for ease of accesss of recent running average values.
+Kafka keeps the data for 7 days by default, so anyone who is not skilled in Spark or querying HBase could easily retrieve the data from the past 7 days with the `--from-beginning` option, on top of the Web Dashboard consuming the data for display.

 ### Batch Processing